datarefuge/workflow/docs/bagging.md

   Consider this path if you have data or web archiving experience, or have strong tech skills and an attention to detail.
 </div>

+**Note that the Checker role is currently performed by Baggers (See Quality Assurance step below).
+Eventually we would like the two to be separate, but the Archivers app does not offer that capability at this time.**

 ## Getting Set up as a Bagger

 - Skills recommended for this role: in general, Baggers need to have strong tech skills and a good understanding of harvesting goals.